nicolashernandez/PyRATA/README.md

 #### TODO list following a decreasing priority order.

+* api/engine revise annotate, sub, extend, and update method signatures for working with kwargs
 * grammar implement IOB operator to handle sequence of tokens with a BIO value as a single token
-* api/engine module re implement substitution sub///
+* api/engine re implement insert, delete (sub with [] ; check), insert-to-the-leftmost (~ sub with reference)...
-* api/engine module re implement annotate/// ; the new feature is added to the current feature structure in a BIO style
 * api/engine implement the position (from which word token position we start to search) and the search for annotate (not finditer)
 * grammar implement operator to search the pattern from the begining ^ and/or to the end $
 * api/engine module re implement match